Pinegrow/pg-nuxt-tailwindcss/app/content/quick-start.md

 - [VeeValidate](https://vee-validate.logaretm.com/v4/integrations/nuxt/) takes care of value tracking, validation, errors, submissions and more.
 - [Nuxt Image](https://image.nuxt.com/) - Plug-and-play image optimization for Nuxt apps.
 - [Nuxt SEO](https://nuxtseo.com/) - Amazing collection of hand-crafted Nuxt Modules for all SEO needs with a unified site config.
 Includes `nuxt-site-config`, `nuxt-simple-robots`, `nuxt-simple-sitemap`, `nuxt-og-image`, `nuxt-link-checker`, `nuxt-seo-experiments`, `nuxt-schema-org`.
+  - OG images and nuxtseo features can be previewed with nuxt-devtools during development.
+OG images can also be viewed using URL in this form - `/__og-image__/image/<path>/og.<extension>`

 ### Devtools